Kazakhs

-The Kazakhs (Note: қазақтар, arabized: قازاقتار, /kk/) are a Turkic ethnic group native to Central Asia.
+Kazakhs (Note: қазақтар, arabized: قازاقتار, /kk/) are a Turkic ethnic group native to Central Asia and Eastern Europe.
 They share a common culture, language and history that is closely related to those of other Turkic peoples.
-The majority of ethnic Kazakhs live in their transcontinental nation state of Kazakhstan.
+The majority of ethnic Kazakhs live in their nation state of Kazakhstan.

 Ethnic Kazakh communities are present in Kazakhstan's border regions in Russia, Kyrgyzstan, northern Uzbekistan, northwestern China (Xinjiang), western Mongolia (Bayan-Ölgii), and northern Iran (Golestan).
-The Kazakhs arose from the merging of various medieval tribes of Turkic and Mongolic origin in the 15th century.

-Kazakh identity was shaped following the foundation of the Kazakh Khanate between 1456 and 1465, when following the disintegration of the Turkified state of Golden Horde, several tribes under the rule of the sultans Janibek and Kerei departed from the Khanate of Abu'l-Khayr Khan in hopes of forming a powerful khanate of their own.
+The Kazakhs are the second-largest Turkic ethnic group in Central Asia and were previously the most influential of the various Central Asian ethnic groups.
+The Kazakhs emerged as a distinct people as a result of the fragmentation of the Mongol Empire.
+Distinct Kazakh ethnic identity developed throughout the 15th–16th centuries, with the final consolidation of Turko-Mongol tribes into a unified Kazakh nation within the Kazakh Khanate.

 The term Kazakh is used to refer to ethnic Kazakhs, while the term Kazakhstani refers to all citizens of Kazakhstan, regardless of ethnicity.

-Etymology
+Ethnonym

-The Kazakhs likely began using the name "Kazakh" during the 15th century.
 There are many theories on the origin of the word "Kazakh" or "Qazaq".
-Some speculate that it comes from the Turkic verb qaz ('wanderer, brigand, vagabond, warrior, free, independent') or that it derives from the Proto-Turkic word *khasaq (a wheeled cart used by the Kazakhs to transport their yurts and belongings).
+Some speculate that it comes from the Turkic verb qaz ('wanderer, brigand, vagabond, warrior, free, independent, freebooter, conqueror') or that it derives from the Proto-Turkic word *khasaq (a wheeled cart used by the Kazakhs to transport their yurts and belongings).

 Another theory on the origin of the word "Kazakh" (or Qazaq) is that it comes from the ancient Turkic word qazğaq, first mentioned on the 8th century Turkic monument of Uyuk-Turan.
 According to Turkic linguist Vasily Radlov and Orientalist Veniamin Yudin, the noun qazğaq derives from the same root as the verb qazğan ('to obtain, to gain').
 Therefore, qazğaq defines a type of person who wanders and seeks gain.
+Kazakh was a common term throughout medieval Central Asia, generally with regard to individuals or groups who had taken or achieved independence from a figure of authority.
+Timur described his own youth without direct authority as his Qazaqliq ("freedom", "Qazaq-ness").